 \subsection{Zero-delay consistent signal reconstruction}

 Recall that the acquisition system modeled in Sec. \ref{ssec:acquisition_system} generates a stream of observations.
 In this paper, we pursue its converse reconstruction approach; that is, our goal is to sequentially reconstruct a signal $\bm{\Psi}\in\mathcal{V}^N_\rho$ as its observations are received.
-To this end, we rely on zero-delay multivariate signal reconstruction methods.
-In this context, they yield a sequence of signal estimates in $\mathcal{V}^N_\rho$, where the \textit{t}th multivariate signal estimate $\bm{f}_t=[f^{(1)}_t,\dots,f^{(N)}_t]^\top$ is used to reconstruct the multivariate time series between the last two received observations, i.e., $\bm{o}_{t-1}$ and $\bm{o}_t$.
-Moreover, every reconstruction step is performed as soon as the \textit{t}th observation is received and without knowing the to-be-received observations\footnote{Implementing a zero-delay signal reconstruction method also requires a reduced constant complexity per iteration to guarantee the required execution speed and scalability \cite{wilf2002algorithms}.}.
+To this end, we devise a zero-delay multivariate signal reconstruction method.
+In this context, our objective is to yield a sequence of signal estimates in $\mathcal{V}^N_\rho$, where the \textit{t}th multivariate signal estimate $\bm{f}_t=[f^{(1)}_t,\dots,f^{(N)}_t]^\top$ is used to reconstruct the multivariate time series between the last two received observations, i.e., $\bm{o}_{t-1}$ and $\bm{o}_t$.
+Moreover, every reconstruction step has to be performed as soon as the \textit{t}th observation is received and without knowing the to-be-received observations\footnote{For the sake of completeness, implementing a zero-delay signal reconstruction method also requires a reduced constant complexity per iteration to guarantee the required execution speed and scalability \cite{wilf2002algorithms}.}.

 From the discussion in Sec. \ref{ssec:consistent_signal_estimate}, one may expect to obtain a consistent signal reconstruction using a zero-delay signal reconstruction method that generates a sequence of consistent signal estimates.
 That is, for each $n$th time series every $t$th signal estimate $f^{(n)}_t$ belongs to $\mathcal{H}^{(n)}_{1:t}$.
-However, it is important to notice that a method producing consecutive consistent signal estimates does not necessarily achieve a consistent reconstruction.
+However, it is important to notice that a method producing a sequence of consistent signal estimates does not necessarily achieve a consistent reconstruction.
 This is because guaranteeing a consistent reconstruction requires the sequence of signal estimates to fulfill additional requisites.
 Specifically, every two consecutive consistent signal estimates, namely $f^{(n)}_{t-1}$ and $f^{(n)}_t$, must ensure smoothness at the takeover time stamp $x_{t-1}$, as shown in Fig. \ref{subfig:methods}.
 Formally, a consistent signal reconstruction is attainable from a sequence of consistent signal estimates $\{f^{(n)}_t\}^T_{t=1}$ if they satisfy that $c^{(n)}_t\in\mathcal{H}^{(n)}_{1:t}$, where

 for all $t\in\mathbb{N}^{[2,T]}$.